Mozuffer/Fetch-test/README.md

   - Enter this directory "docker/django_app" and run make the instruction is below
   - cd  docker/django_app
   - make
-- The above instruction build django docker image "mozuffer/djangoapp" and pusched it to the docker registry
+- The above instruction build django docker image "mozuffer/djangoapp" and pushed it to the docker registry
 - Run the following command to Provision the infrastructure and deploy django-app to AWS
 - ansible-playbook -i env/inventory --private-key MozufferKey.pem  playbooks/playbooks_vpc.yml